r4tangUCSD/lyric-agent/README.md

 [The notebook where all of our data was cleaned, models were trained, and over/underfitting was calculated is here](hmm_ngram.ipynb)

 ## Dataset and preprocessing:
-In the dataset we chose, each row contains information on a single song - it's lyrics, artist, genre, language, features, etc. For the purposes of this first model, most of these columns are irrelevant.
+In the dataset we chose, each row contains information on a single song - it's `lyrics`, `artist`, `genre`, `language`, `features`, etc. For the purposes of this first model, most of these columns are irrelevant.
 We are mainly concerned with the lyrics and the "tag" column, which contains the genre (rap, pop) of the song.
 Before we calculated CPTs, we filtered songs by "language," and kept only songs in English.
 After performing this filter, we had *3,374,198* rows in our dataset.

 The cleaned datasets are way too big to upload into the repository, but we include a sample .csv of 100 songs after preprocessing and before tokenization [here](genius_lyrics_small.csv).
 This .csv wasn't used in training, and is just an example of the cleaning we did on the much larger dataset.